xu003822/charliexu.github.io/_pages/research.md

 - **Are Teams Conditional Cooperators: Evidence from a Public Goods Experiment** (with Tongzhe Li) [**[PDF]**](/papers/JMP_group_social_norm.pdf)
      <details style="font-size:80%; font-family:Verdana; width =20%;">  <summary style="color:blue; font-family:courier; font-size:80%; font-family:Verdana; width=80%;"> Abstract </summary>  We study whether teams are conditional cooperators in a one-shot public goods game and to what extent this conditionality differs from that when the decisions are made by individuals.
-We find
-teams under a majority rule do not exhibit significantly different levels of conditionally cooperative behavior than individuals in isolation.
+We find teams under a majority rule do not exhibit significantly different levels of conditionally cooperative behavior than individuals in isolation.
 In addition, when a team representative makes a decision for the whole team, it exhibits... we find teams under a random representative rule are less conditionally cooperative than teams under a majority rule.
 This result implies majority rule enhances conditional cooperation compared to a random representative rule.
 This thereby may lead to more prosocial outcomes which is indeed what our experiment finds. </details>

 ---

 ### Selected Works in Progress
 <!-- a comment -->
-- "Optimal Place-Based Redistribution" (with Morris Davis and Jesse Gregory) (*IRB in process.
-Pilots to begin*)
-- "Racial Gaps in Wage Growth: Discrimination, Selection and Search Frictions" (*Administrative datasets obtained.*)
-- "Disentangling Demand-side Discrimination from Supply-side Preferences" (with Sitian Liu and Thorstein Koeppl)  (*Administrative datasets obtained.
-RCT design in progress*)
-- "Labor Market Policies and Human Capital Accumulation" (with Monica Agarwal, Steven Lehrer and Nuno Souso Pereira)
-- "Identification in Models of Discrimination"
+- "Peer Effects in Communities' Participation of Voluntary Environmental Programs" (with Devan Rawlings and Justin Beaudoin)
+- "Diffusion of Environmental Regulation through International Trade" (with Ben Li)

 ---